School of Business

 As a BW business student, you'll be challenged and inspired by a variety of outside experts.
 Every year, close to 100 leading industry professionals visit our classrooms to talk about the latest trends in their fields.
 A banker from the Federal Reserve will talk to students in a finance class, while marketing students might have the chance to quiz the VP of sales for a Fortune 500 company.

 Beyond these frequent interactive appearances, the Boesel Business Endowment supports major business lectures by national and international leaders that are open to students and the public alike.
 In February 2016, BW welcomed global entrepreneur and "Shark Tank" star, Daymond John.
 In 2015, former FDIC chair Sheila Bair headlined our featured business talk.

-In addition, the Kamm Lecture Series, our popular annual Global Economic Outlook panel, and fascinating seminars and speakers hosted by BW's Center for Innovation and Growth (CIG) bring additional top tier thought leaders to campus.
+In addition, the Kamm Lecture Series, our popular annual Global Economic Outlook panel, and fascinating seminars and speakers hosted by BW's Center for Innovation & Growth (CIG) bring additional top tier thought leaders to campus.

 BUILDING CAREERS THROUGH EXPERIENTIAL LEARNING